Surgery After Massive Weight Loss

 Another area that is often left with loose skin after losing a significant amount of weight is the upper arms.
 The excess skin can resemble "bat wings" when holding your arms straight out, earning this condition that unappealing nickname.
 Men and women who believed they would have more clothing choices after losing weight are often self-conscious about the appearance of their upper arms and avoid sleeveless clothing and swimwear.

 An upper arm lift, also called brachioplasty, results in toned arms by surgically removing excess skin.
-Dr. Bidic makes incisions that extend down the inside of the arm from the area of the armpit to the elbow.
-Dr. Bidic makes incisions as short and inconspicuous as possible, depending on your needs.
+The plastic surgeon makes incisions that extend down the inside of the arm from the area of the armpit to the elbow.
+The surgeon makes incisions as short and inconspicuous as possible, depending on your needs.

 Advanced 3D imaging lets you see the possibilities.

 We use VECTRA to help evaluate your needs and better assess the expectations that are possible with surgery.
-You and Dr. Bidic will be able to review the 3D outcomes for the same procedure you seek.
+You and Dr. Bidic or Dr. Gundlapalli will be able to review the 3D outcomes for the same procedure you seek.